 -

 Recover the Refrigerant: Before disconnecting any AC lines, you must recover the refrigerant to prevent it from escaping into the atmosphere.
-This requires a refrigerant recovery machine, which is designed to safely remove and store the refrigerant.
+This leads to this requires a refrigerant recovery machine, which is designed to safely remove and store the refrigerant.
 If you don't have access to a recovery machine, take your car to a certified mechanic to have the refrigerant professionally recovered.

 -

-Disconnect the AC Lines and Electrical Connections: Once the refrigerant is recovered, disconnect the AC lines from the compressor.
+Still, Disconnect the AC Lines and Electrical Connections: Once the refrigerant is recovered, disconnect the AC lines from the compressor.
 Use wrenches to loosen the fittings and carefully remove the lines.
 Be prepared for some residual oil to spill out, so have a container ready to catch it.
 Also, disconnect any electrical connectors attached to the compressor.

-Remove the Old Compressor: With the AC lines and electrical connections disconnected, remove the bolts that secure the compressor to the engine.
-You may need to loosen or remove other components to access the compressor bolts.
-Once the bolts are removed, carefully lift the compressor out of the engine compartment.
+When disconnecting the AC lines, be gentle to avoid damaging the fittings.
+Inspect the O-rings on the lines and replace them if they are worn or damaged.
+Because of that, properly sealing the connections is essential to prevent refrigerant leaks.
+And Remove the Old Compressor: With the AC lines and electrical connections disconnected, remove the bolts that secure the compressor to the engine.
+So you may need to loosen or remove other components to access the compressor bolts.
+4. Once the bolts are removed, carefully lift the compressor out of the engine compartment Easy to understand, harder to ignore.
+Practical, not theoretical..

 Using the correct type and amount of oil is crucial for the compressor's lubrication and performance.
 Overfilling or underfilling the compressor with oil can lead to premature failure.